 What Is TMJ / TMD?

-The temporomandibular joint (often abbreviated TMJ) is the joint in the jaw where the mandible, or lower jaw, meets the temporal bone in the skull.
+The temporomandibular joint (often abbreviated TMJ, which is why some people use TMD to refer to temporomandibular joint disorders) is the joint in the jaw where the mandible, or lower jaw, meets the temporal bone in the skull.
 The alignment of the joint is largely determined by the way the teeth in the upper jaw align with the teeth in the lower jaw.
-This is commonly referred to as the “bite,” and a misaligned bite, or malocclusion, is a major cause of TMD.
+This is commonly referred to as the “bite,” and a misaligned bite, or malocclusion, is a major cause of TMJ.

 Jaw dysfunction can cause jaw-related symptoms.
 Jaw pain, jaw sounds, and problems with jaw movement are all common in this condition.
 Because the jaw joint is at an important intersection of the body, symptoms can also be far-reaching.